MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/merge-duplicate-records-accounts-contacts-leads.md

  ![Duplicate contact record detectied in Dynamics 365 for Customer Engagement apps](../basics/media/duplicates-detected.png "Duplicate contact record detected in Dynamics 365 for Customer Engagement apps")

- You're not sure if this is a new record (one that happens to have the  same name as an existing contact) or a duplicate, so you click **Save**.
+ You're not sure if this is a new record (one that happens to have the  same name as an existing contact) or a duplicate, so you click **Ignore and Save**.

- Next, you go to the **My Active Contacts** list and see that now you have two records with the same name.
+ Next, you go to the **Active Contacts** list and see that now you have two records with the same name.
 After reviewing the records,  you  determine that they're duplicates that need to be merged.

  ![Duplicate contacts listed in the My Active Contacts list in Dynamics 365 for Customer Engagement apps](../basics/media/duplicates-list.png "Duplicate contacts listed in the My Active Contacts list in Dynamics 365 for Customer Engagement apps")